CyrilCermak/modular_architecture_on_ios/README.md

--   If mergeable libraries are not enabled, the separation into Core modules will also lead to more modules and dynamic libraries need to be loaeded on app start and in turn a longer app launch time.
+-   If mergeable libraries are not enabled, the separation into Core modules will also lead to more modules and dynamic libraries need to be loaded on app start and in turn a longer app launch time.
 This separation should then only be done when the horizontal linking benefit is actually needed for that framework.